s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 #### Function composition, higher-order functions, and function application

-As we have seen, in Haskell, functions can be handled similar to other data types.
+As we have seen, in Haskell, functions can be handled similar to data types.
 This way, we can for example define a function that computes a number to the power of four as